 |E||$.06 per square foot, plus an additional $75 per half hour for farms, ranches or industrial properties with extensive exterior work.|

 Again, the dollar amounts used above are just placeholders.
-You’ll need to determine a price that reflects your skill, costs, and market.
-When pricing real estate photography services or specific jobs, be sure to consider the driving distance, size, and scope of the job, number of images requested, turnaround, season and the amount of post-processing that might be required.
+You’ll need to determine a price that reflects your photography skill, costs, and market in the long term.
+When pricing real estate photography services or specific jobs, be sure to consider the driving distance, size, and scope of the job, number of photos requested, turnaround, season and the amount of post-processing that might be required.

-Premium services like video or aerial images using a drone can command higher prices.
+Premium photography services like video or aerial photos using a drone can command higher prices.

-What Settings Should I Use for Real Estate Photos?
+What Camera Settings Should I Use for Real Estate Photos?

 Next, set your ISO.
 Start with an ISO of 100, but be raising it to 400 or even 800 is acceptable.
-A lower ISO is always preferable to eliminate grain, but most cameras handle 400-800 ISO well andpost-processingg can help alleviate that as well.
+A lower ISO is always preferable to eliminate grain, but most cameras handle 400-800 ISO well and post-processing can help alleviate that as well.

 I set my shutter speed last when determining settings for real estate photography.
 We want our room to feel bright and inviting, so often I need a shutter speed of 1/60 or even ¼ of a second.
 This is where a tripod is a critical piece of equipment.
 I typically spot meter off a gray card placed in my scene and then check the histogram on the back of your camera to ensure I have a correct exposure.

 Use your preferred white balance method.
 A white balance tool, like a white balance card or Expo Disc in your shot helps you ensure your edits represent colors more true-to-life, but use any photography method you feel comfortable with.

 Bracket your exposures.